connor11528/cs-fundamentals/README.md

 - :octocat: **unicodeveloper/laravel-exam** - https://github.com/unicodeveloper/laravel-exam - A Laravel exam with questions from beginner to expert curated by [@unicodeveloper](https://github.com/unicodeveloper)

-## PHP

-- **SOLID Principles in PHP** - https://laracasts.com/series/solid-principles-in-php - SOLID represents a series of guidelines that developers can use to, if done well, simplify and clarify their code.

-- **Object Oriented Bootcamp in PHP** - https://laracasts.com/series/object-oriented-bootcamp-in-php - covers fundamentals of OOP in PHP, including tricky concepts like difference between Interfaces and Abstract Classes

 ## Git

+- **Git flow** - https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow - a git workflow that some companies follow to manage their deployments.

 - **Git Game** - https://www.git-game.com/ - The git-game is a terminal based game that teaches both new and advances users some pretty cool features of the git scm (source control management) system.